-Name: Stephanie Thomas Phone: 202-402-6938 Email: Stephanie.W.Thomas@hud.gov Individuals who are deaf or hard

-Individuals who are deaf or hard of hearing, or who have speech and other communication disabilities may use a relay service to reach the agency contact.
+Name: Stephanie Thomas Phone: 202-402-6938 Email: Stephanie.W.Thomas@hud.gov Individuals who are deaf or hard of hearing, as well as individuals who have speech or communication disabilities may use a relay service to reach the agency contact.
 To learn more about how to make an accessible telephone call, visit the webpage for the Federal Communications Commission.

 Note that HUD staff cannot assist applicants in preparing their applications.